Welcome to SP! -

 Getting There

 The road up to Flattop is on BLM land while the majority of the area is privately owned and it is important that you stay on BLM land as the landowners are not friendly to those who trespass.
-The majority of the land is owned by one family nowadays, the Alt family.
+The majority of the land is owned by one family nowadays, the Ault family.
 As one local told us, they own the land for "57 canyons worth".
 The road you want is the "South Fork" road but I don't recall seeing any signage.
-Unless you have a high clearance 4WD rig, find a spot to park and proceed to walk because the road goes to hell in a hurry.
+Unless you have a high clearance 4WD rig, find a spot to park (off the roadway) and proceed to walk because the road goes to hell in a hurry.
 We managed to drive this road in Bob Bolton's 4runner but most vehicles would not make it.
 Trust me when i say this road is nasty.
 If you park, you will be at an elevation of 6725, leaving you close to 3900 feet of elevation gain .
-Walk or driving, go right when you hit this fork.
+Walk or driving, go right when you hit a junction (see map)

 If you go left at this fork, you will eventually come to a gate that will block any further progress and this is where the BLM right of way stops and private property begins.
 Do not go past this gate.
-The road beyond leads up to Halls Basin.
-At the right fork continue uphill up the south fork road, and you will be able to eventually make it to a pass close to 8000 feet, reducing your effort by almost 1300 feet.
-This spot is at this point (topozoned for you) If you were able to drive, find a spot off of the road to park and proceed on foot.
+The road beyond leads up to Halls Basin which was described as a possible route in Kelsey's book but is no longer available.
+At the fork, go right and continue uphill up the south fork road, and you will be able to eventually make it to a pass close to 8000 feet, reducing your effort by almost 1300 feet.
+There is a small spur road that proceeds up a bit further, if you can get up that spur, you will find a nice spot to park that is out of sight and off the main track.
+At that spot, you will see a BLM marker that states "No motorized vehicles beyond this point".
+Walk up the remaining bit of road to another clearing (only about a 100 feet) and look for some rocks piled on top of each other.
+This marks the beginning of a trail that you could miss if you don't pay attention and that trail makes a big difference.
+This is the beginning of the Lewiston Peak route (see routes at left).
+If the stone cairn marking the trail is not there, keep checking as finding the trail makes a big difference.

 UPDATE: